 - RO membrane filter

-Each of these different kinds of water purifiers available in India have separate pages explaining all their features together with the advantages and disadvantages of each type of water purifier.
+A summary of each of these different kinds of water purifiers are given below with link to dedicated separate page explaining in more detail the advantages and disadvantages of each type of water purifier.

 Activated Carbon in water purifiers removes many dangerous organic chemicals like pesticides which may be present in the water.
 Activated Carbon in water purifiers also removes chemicals in water which cause water to taste bad.
 So it is good to have an activated carbon water filter purifier for drinking water